 - Remove bird droppings from the paintwork as soon as possible.
 Bird droppings contain chemicals that affect and discolour paintwork very quickly.
-An authorised Volvo workshop is recommended for the removal of any discoloration. - Hose down the underbody. - Rinse the entire car until the dissolved dirt has been removed so as to reduce the risk of scratches from washing.
+An authorised Volvo workshop is recommended for the removal of any discoloration. - Hose down the underbody. - Rinse the whole car until the loose dirt has been removed in order to reduce the risk of scratches from washing.
 Do not spray directly onto the locks. - If necessary, use cold degreasing agent on very dirty surfaces.
-Note that in this case, the surfaces must not be hot from the sun! - Wash using a sponge, car shampoo and plenty of lukewarm water. - Clean the wiper blades with a lukewarm soap solution or car shampoo. - Dry the car using a clean, soft chamois or a water scraper.
-If you avoid allowing drops of water to dry in strong sunlight, you reduce the risk of water drying stains which may need to be polished out.
+Note that the surfaces must not then be warmed up by the sun! - Wash using a sponge, car shampoo and plenty of lukewarm water. - Clean the wiper blades with a lukewarm soap solution or car shampoo. - Dry the car using a clean, soft chamois or a water scraper.
+If you avoid allowing water droplets to dry in strong sunlight then the risk of water stains that may need to be polished away is reduced.